AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 filt_sample_info_tab
 ```

+Now with our blank-removed count table in hand, we're ready to move onto some analyses.

 ## Beta diversity
 Beta diversity involves calculating metrics such as distances or dissimilarities based on pairwise comparisons of samples.
 Typically the first thing I do when I get a new dataset into R (whether it's tag data, gene expression data, methylation levels, or pretty much anything) is generate some exploratory visualizations like ordinations and hierarchical clusterings.
 These give you a quick overview of how your samples relate to each other and can be a way to check for problems like batch effects.